Introduction to Bioconductor and standard classes

 The OrgDb package org.Hs.eg.db provides human gene annotation.
 It offers a simple interface to an underlying SQLite database.
 The main accessor functions for this (and other SQLite) annotation objects are select(), columns() and keys().

-- Install the org.Hs.eg.dbpackage, load it and check its help page.
+org.Hs.eg.dbpackage, load it and check its help page.
 Detailed examples on how to work with these annotation objects can be found on the linkedAnnotationDbclass help page.

 columns(org.Hs.eg.db) [1] "ACCNUM" "ALIAS" "ENSEMBL" "ENSEMBLPROT" "ENSEMBLTRANS"